-The ForgeRock BackStage website hosts downloads, including a .zip file with all of the AM components, the .war file, AM tools, the configurator, web and Java agents, Identity Gateway, and documentation.
+The ForgeRock BackStage website hosts downloads, including a right emponents, the war file, AM tools, the configurator, web and Java agents, Identity Gateway, and documentation.
 Verify that you review the Software License and Subscription Agreement presented before you download AM files.